Non-functional Requirements: Examples, Types, How to Approach

 Portability and compatibility.
-Which hardware, operating systems, browsers, and their versions does the software run on?
+Which hardware, operating systems, and browsers, along with their versions does the software run on?
 Does it conflict with other applications and processes within these environments?

 Security.
-How are the system and its data protected against attacks?
+How well are the system and its data protected against attacks?

 Usability.
 How easy is it for a customer to use the system?

 Usually, such sources as the above-mentioned BABOK list non-functional requirements in an isolated manner.
 We grouped some of them since the approaches to documenting these requirements overlap and some can’t be estimated without the other ones.